Codecademy/docs/content/uiux/concepts/design-methodologies/terms/design-sprint/design-sprint.md

 ## The Five Phases of Design Sprint

 Before beginning the Design Sprint, it is crucial to select people from different cross-functional teams, to ensure everyone brings in a different area of expertise.
 Recruiting people for testing is also essential.
 There are various versions of a Design Sprint, discussed here is one of the simplified versions.
-The five Phases of the Design Sprint, one for each day, are as follows:
+The five phases of design sprint, one for each day, are as follows:

-> **Note:** The design challenge to be tackled can be pre-defined or decided in the first phase.
+> **Note:** The design challenge to be tackled can be pre-defined or defined in the first phase.

 1. Understand: Define and/or understand the design challenge as well as business goals, user needs, and technical deliverability related to the challenge at hand.

-2. Ideate: This phase focuses on creativity and imagination to generate different solutions using methods like [Crazy Eights]() and [Storyboards]().
+2. Ideate: This phase focuses on creativity and imagination to generate different solutions using methods like Crazy Eights and Storyboards.

 3. Decide: Select the most promising ideas for further exploration and create for them low-fidelity prototypes.